AMSC-24-25/06-nbody-06-nbody/README.md

 ## 🧠 Description

 - Organizes space into a tree (e.g., quad-tree in 2D, octree in 3D) for grouping distant particles.
+This branch uses a 2D quad-tree implementation.
 - Distant particle groups are treated as single "pseudo-particles" using their center of mass.

 ## 🧪 How to Run